AndersDeath/diary2/000-current.md

 # 13 März - Mottwoch - Berlin - 540 Tag der Einwanderung - Warm Sunny

 So Ksusha is flying to Russia.
 She is still on the road.
 I accompanied her to the ariport this morning and everything was nice.
 We arrived to Antalia but something happened to weather and her connection flyigt was delayed significantly.
+It's crazy.